skylart2025S/LainTerminal/README.md

 # gui-term

-A small GUI terminal emulator in Rust, themed after *Serial Experiments Lain*.
+A GUI terminal emulator in Rust.
-It runs a real shell and shows a "Lain" avatar in a side panel whose expression reacts to what your commands do.
+It runs a shell and shows a "Lain" avatar in a side panel whose expression reacts to what your commands do.

 Click the picture to view it !!!